microchimerism/microchimerism/README.md

 ## Approach
 We utilize evolutionary theory and systems biology to study microchimerism.
 This approach helps us understand the evolutionary benefits and trade-offs of microchimerism, such as enhanced reproductive success and survival versus potential conflicts over resource allocation between mother and fetus.

-## Maternal-Fetal Conflict Theory
-This theory provides a framework to predict and understand the interactions and conflicts between maternal and fetal cells.
-It suggests that while both parties have aligned interests in survival, they may also experience conflicts over resources, which can influence health outcomes.

 ## Research and Collaboration
 Our interdisciplinary team comprises experts in genomics, immunology, cell biology, and evolutionary biology.
 We are committed to developing innovative methodologies and fostering a collaborative research environment to advance the understanding of microchimerism.